SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_10.3.0.md

 To do so, add the following shape data fields to the shape:

-- a shape data field of type SetVar, of which the value is set to the name of the session variable, and
+- a shape data field of type **SetVar**, of which the value is set to the name of the session variable, and

-- a shape data field of type SetVarOptions, of which the value is set to “Control=Duration”, followed by the necessary options.
+- a shape data field of type **SetVarOptions**, of which the value is set to “Control=Duration”, followed by the necessary options.
 For a list of possible options, see below.

 | Shape data field | Value                                       |
 |------------------|---------------------------------------------|